On checkable codes in group algebras: Introduction

-\begin{thm}[{\rm \cite{BRS}}] Let $C$ be a linear code over $K$ of length $n$ and let $G$ be a finite group of order $n$.
-Then $C$ is a right ideal in $KG$ if and only if $G$ is isomorphic to a transitive subgroup of $\PAut(\C)$. \end{thm}

-If $G$ is cyclic, then all right ideals of $KG$ afford only one check equation as we have seen at the beginning.
+If $G$ is cyclic, then all right ideals of $KG$ afford only one check equation as we have seen above.
 In case $G$ is a general finite group there are only particular right ideals which satisfy this property.
-Such codes are called checkable and these are subject of this note.
+Such codes are called \emph{checkable} and these are the subject of this paper.
+To our knowledge, such codes were first defined in \cite{JLLX10} and investigated for abelian group algebras (most of the results of \cite{JLLX10} are now published in \cite{JLLX}). \\

+{In \S\ref{sec:ideals}, we characterize checkable codes in terms of their duals, proving that a right ideal $C \leq KG$ is checkable if and only if its dual is a principal right ideal (Theorem \ref{P1}).
+This result provides an easy way to construct random checkable codes and we use it to find optimal codes (see Remark \ref{rmk:optimal}).
+Moreover, two of the consequences are the following: maximal ideals in group algebras are checkable and two-sided ideals $C$ such that $KG/C$ is a Frobenius algebra are checkable.
+In particular, the Jacobson radical of every group algebra is checkable.}

+{In \S\ref{sec:algebras} we classify, in terms of the structure of the finite group $G$, all group algebras $KG$ for which all right ideals are checkable, that is \emph{code-checkable group algebras}.
+This is done in terms of the $p$-blocks of $KG$, with $p$ the characteristic of the field $K$ (see Theorem \ref{T2}).
+As a consequence we get the following (see Corollary \ref{C3}): $KG$ is a code-checkable group algebra if and only if $G$ is $p$-nilpotent with a cyclic Sylow $p$-subgroup, which happens if and only if all right ideals in the principal $p$-block of $KG$ are checkable.}

+{In \S\ref{sec:asym} we shortly present the asymptotic performance of checkable codes.
+Together with the explicit construction of optimal codes in Remark \ref{rmk:optimal}, they seem to suggest that the family of checkable codes is worth further investigation.
+In particular, it is desirable to prove some bounds on the minimum distance for checkable codes and to introduce families of checkable codes with prescribed minimum distance (in analogy to BCH codes).
+Some results in this direction for dihedral codes have been given recently in \cite{BJ}.
+Moreover, it would be extremely interesting to develop some fast decoding algorithms.
+These would be the minimum requirements for an effective use of these codes in cryptography and this will be the subject of further investigation.}